Junkers Ju 390: South Africa flight

-A Ju 390 is claimed by some to have made a test flight from Germany to Cape Town in early 1944.
-The sole source for the story is a speculative article which appeared in the Daily Telegraph in 1969 titled "Lone Bomber Raid on New York Planned by Hitler", in which Hans Pancherz reportedly claimed to have made the flight.
+A speculative article in The Daily Telegraph British newspaper in 1969 titled "Lone Bomber Raid on New York Planned by Hitler", in which Hans Pancherz reportedly claimed to have made a test flight from Germany to Cape Town in early 1944.
 Author James P. Duffy has carried out extensive research into this claim, which has proved fruitless.
-Authors Kössler and Ott make no mention of this claim either, despite having interviewed Pancherz.

 New York flight

-The first public mention of an alleged flight of a Ju 390 to North America appeared in a letter published in the November 1955 issue of the British magazine RAF Flying Review, of which aviation writer William Green was an editor.
-The magazine's editors were skeptical of the claim, which asserted that two Ju 390s had made the flight and that it included a one-hour stay over New York City.
+A letter published in the 11 November 1955 issue of the British magazine RAF Flying Review (of which aviation writer William Green was an editor) claimed that two Ju 390s had made a flight to America, including a one-hour stay over New York City.
+The magazine's editors were skeptical of the claim.
 In March 1956, the Review published a letter from an RAF officer which claimed to clarify the account.
 According to Green's reporting, in June 1944, Allied Intelligence had learned from prisoner interrogations that a Ju 390 had been delivered in January 1944 to Fernaufklärungsgruppe 5, based at Mont-de-Marsan near Bordeaux and that it had completed a 32-hour reconnaissance flight to within 19 km of the U.S. coast, north of New York City.
 This was rejected just after the war by British authorities.
 Aviation historian Dr. Kenneth P. Werrell states that the story of the flight originated in General Report on Aircraft Engines and Aircraft Equipment, two British intelligence reports from August 1944, which were based in part on the interrogation of prisoners.
-The reports claimed that the Ju 390 had taken photographs of the coast of Long Island but no photos or other evidence for the existence of such photos has ever been found.
+The reports claimed that the Ju 390 had taken photographs of the coast of Long Island but no photos or other evidence for the existence of such photos has been found.

-The claimed flight was mentioned in many books following the RAF Flying Review account, including Green's respected Warplanes of the Second World War (1968) and Warplanes of the Third Reich (1970) but without ever citing reliable sources.
+The claimed flight was mentioned in many books following the RAF Flying Review account, including Green's respected Warplanes of the Second World War (1968) and Warplanes of the Third Reich (1970) but without ever citing sources.
 Further authors then cited Green's books as their source for the claimed flight.
-Green told Kenneth P. Werrell many years later that he no longer placed much credence in the flight.
-Werrell later examined the data regarding the range of the Ju 390 and concluded that although a great circle round trip from France to St. Johns, Newfoundland was possible, adding another 3830 km for a round trip from St. Johns to Long Island made the flight "most unlikely".
+Werrell told Duffy that Green had said many years later that he no longer placed "much credence" in the flight.
+Werrell later examined the data regarding the range of the Ju 390 and concluded that although a great circle round trip from France to St. John's, Newfoundland was possible, adding another 3830 km for a round trip from St. John's to Long Island made the flight "most unlikely".